Does content creation in advertising include subliminal messages?

 Psychologists have now discovered that subliminal stimuli are only effective if they appeal to the viewer’s current needs and goals.

-Effective content marketing also relies on the use of visuals; a well-designed website, an infographic, an animated video or eBook.
+Effective content marketing also relies on the use of visuals; a well-designed website, an infographic, an animated video, or an eBook.
 There have been a number of studies into how our brains process text versus image and even on how the two work together:

 - When people hear information, they’re likely to remember only 10% of that information three days later.
 However, if a relevant image is paired with that same information, people retained 65% of the information three days later.